ahmetildirim/obsidian-inscribe/README.md

 # Obsidian Inscribe Plugin

 Inscribe is an AI-powered inline autocompletion plugin for Obsidian.
-It enhances your writing experience by providing smart, contextual suggestions as you type.

-## What Inscribe Does

-Inscribe works quietly in the background as you write, offering intelligent completions that match your writing style and context.
-After you type a space, the plugin can suggest natural continuations of your text, helping you write more efficiently while maintaining your unique voice.
+After you type a space, the plugin can suggest natural continuations of your text, helping you write more efficiently.

 ## Features

+### AI-Powered Completions
-- **AI-Powered Completions**: Get intelligent, context-aware text suggestions as you write
+Get intelligent, context-aware text suggestions as you write.

-- **Multiple AI Provider Support**:
+### Multiple AI Provider Support**:
   - OpenAI (GPT-4o, GPT-4o-mini)
   - Ollama (local models like Llama3, Mistral, Gemma)
   - OpenAI-compatible APIs

+### Customizable Profiles
-- **Customizable Profiles**: Create different completion profiles for various writing styles and needs
+Create different completion profiles for various writing styles and needs

+### Per-Path Configuration
-- **Per-Path Configuration**: Set different profiles for different folders in your vault
+Set different profiles for different folders in your vault

-- **Adjustable Parameters**:
+### Adjustable Parameters
   - Customize temperature to control creativity level
   - Fine-tune delay settings
   - Edit system and user prompts
-- **Status Bar Integration**: Easily see and control the plugin status

 ## How to Use